5-Step Tax-Smart Retirement Income Plan

 Step 5: Save Roth accounts for last

-“It’s in your interest to hold off on tapping Roth assets for as long as possible,” Hayden says.
+“Generally, it’s in your interest to hold off on tapping Roth assets for as long as possible,” Hayden says.
 That’s because:

 - Withdrawals are entirely tax-free starting at age 59½, provided you’ve held the account for at least five years.